Juniper/docker-saltstack-junos/README.md

 #####Note
 `DEVICE` specifies the name of which container should be deleted.

 If `DEVICE=<name>` is used, the specific salt-minion container will be stopped and deleted.

-IF `DEVICE=<name>` is NOT used, all salt-minion container's are being stopped and deleted.
+If `DEVICE=<name>` is NOT used, all salt-minion container's are being stopped and deleted.

 Attached volumes and files are not deleted.